Teju3011/ACN-CTF-4th-Edition/chall3/writeup.md

     OR

-    'objdump -s -j .rdata luckynumber3.exe'
+    `objdump -s -j .rdata luckynumber3.exe`

-2. somewhere around _memory address_ **14000b000**, .rdata will start, where 4 arrays can be seen.
+3. somewhere around _memory address_ **14000b000**, .rdata will start, where 4 arrays can be seen.
-3. after the arrays, some other text is seen, those are the riddles to identify with what ciphertext the flag has been encrypted.
+4. after the arrays, some other text is seen, those are the riddles to identify with what ciphertext the flag has been encrypted.
-4. ofc, **array3** is the correct flag, rest all are dummies.{mentioned in the .exe filename that important number is 3}
+5. ofc, **array3** is the correct flag, rest all are dummies.{mentioned in the .exe filename that important number is 3}
-5. order of encryption was _Atbash**<<**ROT13 WITH ROTATION of NUMBERS**<<**Bacon._ , so decryption will be opposite.
+6. order of encryption was _Atbash<<ROT13 WITH ROTATION of NUMBERS<<Bacon._ , so decryption will be opposite.
-6. finally, the decoded flag obtained from the .exe file is `ACNCTF{CONGRATULATIONS}`
+7. finally, the decoded flag obtained from the .exe file is `ACNCTF{CONGRATULATIONS}`